KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a directory is not found and the user does not have permission to access the pipeline root path or an add-in path.

-    throw [System.AddIn.Hosting.InvalidPipelineStoreException]::New("a directory is not found and the user does not have permission to access the pipeline root path or an add-in path.")
+    throw [System.AddIn.Hosting.InvalidPipelineStoreException]::New('a directory is not found and the user does not have permission to access the pipeline root path or an add-in path.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.AddIn.Hosting.InvalidPipelineStoreException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.AddIn.Hosting.InvalidPipelineStoreException.aspx)